What Are the Reasons and Causes of Roof Leaks in Heavy Rain?

 Improper Roof Design or Installation

 Proper roof design and installation are critical to prevent leaks and ensure the longevity of your roof.
 If the roof’s slope is inadequate, it may not allow for effective water runoff, causing water to pool and potentially seep through the roof materials.
 Additionally, if shingles are improperly installed—such as being nailed too high, not properly aligned, or not adequately overlapped—they can leave the underlayment and roof deck vulnerable to water intrusion.
 Furthermore, the underlayment—essentially a protective layer between the roof deck and the shingles—plays a vital role in preventing water penetration.
-If it’s improperly installed or if the wrong type of underlayment is used for the specific roof type or local climate, this can also lead to leaks.
+If it’s improperly installed or if the wrong type of underlayment is used for the specific roof type or local climate, this can also lead to flat roof leaks in heavy rain.
 Working with a professional, reputable roofing contractor can help avoid these issues, ensuring that the roof design and installation are suitable for your home and environment.

 Ice Dams